ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/README.md

 ## Usage

-First, open up a command prompt or terminal at the same location as this `README.md` document.
+First, open up a command prompt or terminal at the same location as `Home.py` in the `\app` folder.

 If you are using `conda`, make sure to activate the environment which you have installed the required Python libraries in.